droosma/blog/content/post/making-sense-or-unstructured-data/index.md

 }
 ```

-In the code we first call the `ExtractListings` function to split the file into individual car listings.
-We then use `AsParallel` to parallelize the extraction of the structured data from each car listing.
-Finally, we use `Task.WhenAll` to wait for all the tasks to complete and then print the structured data to the console.
-Running the code should give you an output similar to this:
+In this code, we start by calling the `ExtractListings` function to split the text file into individual car listings.
+We then enhance performance by initiating parallel processing of each listing to convert them into structured data using the `AsParallel` method.
+This approach utilizes multiple threads, speeding up the process significantly.
+Once all parallel tasks are completed, synchronized with `Task.WhenAll`, the structured data is then printed to the console.

+When you run this code, it produces a neatly formatted output, displaying detailed information about each car:

 ```plaintext
 BMW 3 Series [60,000/2017-03] - ¥2,000,000 | 123-456-7890